Burgyn/burgyn.github.io/about.markdown

 I'm co-autor of an open source project [KORM](https://github.com/Kros-sk/Kros.KORM).
 And autor/founder of an open source project [MMLib.SwaggerForOcelot](https://github.com/Burgyn/MMLib.SwaggerForOcelot).
 I actively take care of both of these projects.

-My friend [Andrej Kollárik](https://www.linkedin.com/in/andrej-kollarik/) and I are co-authors and co-founders of [SWALLOW POLL](https://swallowpoll.com), a free online application for creating polls.
+My friend [Andrej Kollárik](https://www.linkedin.com/in/andrej-kollarik/) and I are co-authors and co-founders of [POLLMEA](https://pollmea.com), a free online application for creating polls.

 With friends from work we are starting to organize public meetups in Žilina called [KROS Dev Meetup](https://www.meetup.com/KROS-Dev-Meetup/) dedicated to software development.
 Sometimes I talk about software development at the University of Žilina.